aiopsclub/kangel/README.md

 ## ⚡️ Quick start
-The kangel is the angel daemon for kubelet, it can make kubelet more stable.
+The kangel is the angel daemonset for kubelet, it can make kubelet more stable.

 First of all, it require Helm, The chart in the chart dir.